MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsAccessEdgeConfiguration.md

 ```

 ### -DefaultRouteFqdn
-**Below Content Applies To:** Lync Server 2010

-Fully qualified domain name (FQDN) of the server used for federation requests.
-This parameter is required if you use default routing.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Fully qualified domain name (FQDN) of the server used for federation requests.
 This parameter is required if you use default routing.

 Note that you must delete all your hosting providers and all your public providers before you can assign a new default route.

 ```yaml